-Civil society organizations (CSOs) are at the heart of Turkey’s democratization process.
-Over the past years, the not-for-profit sector in Turkey has grown in size and played a significant role in providing services and contributing to the democratization of the country.
-There are around 122,162 CSOs and 5,914 new foundations (established after the foundation of the Republic in 1923) as of July 2021 operating alongside many informal organizations, such as platforms, initiatives, and groups.
+Civil society organizations (CSOs) play a significant role in providing services in Turkey.
+As of May 2022, there are 121,976 registered CSOs and 5,906 foundations operating alongside many informal organizations, such as platforms, initiatives, and groups.
 Their areas of work are mostly concentrated in social solidarity, social services, education, health and various rights-based issues.

-Since officially becoming a European Union (EU) candidate country in 2003, Turkey has implemented a series of reforms that promote democratization, including reforms to its basic framework laws affecting civil society.
-Turkey still operates, however, under the 1982 Constitution, which was written immediately following a military coup.
 Until 2004, when a new Associations Law was enacted in Turkey, the autonomy of Turkish CSOs was restricted.
 The new Law on Associations was viewed positively by both civil society and the EU.
-It lifted some of the limitations on civil society.
 Subsequently, in 2008, Turkey adopted a Law on Foundations, which further improved the legal environment.
 Nonetheless, today, Turkish CSOs are more aware of the deficiencies in the laws that restrict their activities.
 Although constitutional regulations comply with the European Convention on Human Rights (ECHR), the legal framework still contains numerous incompatibilities with international standards.
 In addition, despite the improved legislation concerning associations and foundations in 2004 and 2008, respectively, challenges and constraints continue, especially regarding the secondary legislation and its implementation.
-In fact, no extensive reforms have been made since the major reform packages accepted in 2004 and 2008 improved the enabling environment for civil society.
+In fact, no significant reforms have been made since 2008.

-Shrinking civic space has been a concern since 2013.
-The enabling environment for civil society activity deteriorated after the Gezi Park protests of 2013, which challenged the government’s urban development plans.
+The operating environment for civil society deteriorated after the Gezi Park protests of 2013, which challenged the government’s urban development plans.
 Civil society has also been affected by many destabilizing pressures, including the renewed tensions over the Kurdish conflict, instability spilling over from neighboring Syria, the uncertain situation regarding refugees, political deadlocks, economic decline, and a failed coup attempt.
 The coup attempt on July 15, 2016 was coordinated by a faction of Turkey’s military allegedly loyal to the Muslim cleric Fethullah Gulen, which deployed tanks and fighter jets to overthrow the government.
-This unforeseen incident caused a severe interruption in policy making.
-The context of political instability and post-coup measures have paved the way for a state of constant readiness to curb basic freedoms, including the freedoms of association, assembly, and expression, for the sake of the preserving national security or public order.
+The political instability triggered by the coup and post-coup measures paved the way for government measures curbing basic freedoms, including the freedoms of association, assembly, and expression, for the sake of the preserving national security or public order.
 The National Parliament approved a three-month state of emergency on July 21, 2016 to enable authorities to investigate and punish those responsible for the attempted coup.
 On April 18, 2018, the government extended the state of emergency for a seventh and final time.
 During this period, the government carried out mass arrests and firings of civil servants, academics, journalists, and opposition figures relating to the coup attempt.

 Turkey officially transitioned to a presidential government system when Recep Tayyip Erdoğan was inaugurated to a new term on July 9, 2018.
 The new presidential system has been highly criticized for its lack of separation of powers and the concentration of powers in the president.
 Under new presidential decrees, several changes have been made to the organizational structure and functions of state councils, bodies, and ministries.
-Presidential Decree No. 17 established a Directorate General for Relations with Civil Society under the Ministry of Interior and abolished the Department of Associations.
-The regulation on the organization and duties of the Directorate General for Relations with Civil Society came into force on October 10, 2018 and put forward targets to improve the civil society environment.
-As of July 2021, the mandate and priorities of this Directorate, including the drafting of an overarching strategy for civil society or the improvement of the legal framework, remain unclear.
+Presidential Decree No. 17 established a Directorate General for Relations with Civil Society under the Ministry of Interior (DGRCS) and abolished the Department of Associations.
+The regulation on the organization and duties of the Directorate General for Relations with Civil Society came into force on October 10, 2018 and set targets to improve the civil society environment.

-The 2021 Annual Presidential Program was prepared by the Presidency of Strategy and Budget and published on October 27, 2020 in the Official Gazette.
-The Program set several objectives related to the civil society sector and CSOs.
-The 2021 Program highlights the increasing number and diversity of CSOs, and the importance of ensuring their effective participation in decision-making processes.
-In addition to that, the necessity of developing cooperation between CSOs, public institutions, and the private sector was emphasized CSOs are mentioned as important actors for mitigating the severe negative effects of the Covid-19 pandemic by meeting the social and economic needs on the ground.
+Published on October 25, 2021, the 2022 Annual Presidential Program repeats the previous year’s plan for the most part.
+It highlights the increasing number and diversity of CSOs; recognizes the importance of ensuring their effective participation in decision-making processes; and stresses the necessity of developing cooperation between CSOs, public institutions, and the private sector.
+CSOs are mentioned as important actors for mitigating the severe negative effects of the COVID-19 pandemic by meeting the social and economic needs on the ground.

-In sum, as of 2021, the legal-political environment is not conducive for civil society in Turkey.
+In sum, the legal-political environment is not conducive for civil society in Turkey.
 Restrictions limiting freedom of association, assembly, and speech/advocacy remain.
-A concrete definition of civil society is still lacking in legislation, policy documents, as is a singular, overarching, and binding legislative framework to govern the relationship between CSOs and public institutions.
+An overarching legal and policy framework to govern the relationship between CSOs and public institutions is lacking.
 In addition, freedom of expression has been steadily eroding in Turkey since 2013 through arbitrary and restrictive interpretations of legislation, pressure, dismissals, and frequent court cases against activists, journalists, academics, and social media users.
 CSOs can be inspected on grounds of their political affiliations, advocacy on rights-based issues, proximity to government or opposition, and personal complaints.
-Therefore, they remain prone to arbitrary implementation and interpretations of the law.
+Therefore, CSOs remain vulnerable to the state’s arbitrary implementation and interpretation of the law.

 |Registration Body||Ministry of Interior, General Directorate for Relations with Civil Society||The courts, with possible review made by the General Directorate of Foundations|